 What They Do

 The application of hot mix a.c. actually thickens the existing street, giving it additional structural strength.
 Overlays are used to repair streets that are already in a state of deterioration, and are sometimes combined with grinding or pulverization of the existing street material, depending on the condition of the street.
-They vary in cost from $1.50 to $2.00 per square foot.
+They generally cost $2.00 per square foot.
 The slurry seal is used on streets that are still in "good" shape, that is, with little or no cracking, rutting or structural failure.
-A slurry seal is a more preventative measure and is much less costly than an overlay (only around 15 cents per square foot).
+A slurry seal is a more preventative measure and is much less costly than an overlay (only around 20 cents per square foot).
 This treatment effectively extends the life of the pavement by sealing small surface cracks against water intrusion, and can postpone the need for resurfacing or other structural repairs by as much as five to seven years

 | || |